UtkarshPatel9934/React.js/README.md

 # componentDidUpdate Life Cycle Method

 1. runs when there is update in our State and Props, it not get called when our component get load, render, or printed( componentDidMount )

+# Question:
+1. Can we call API in componentDidUpdate?
+   - Yes, but only if you want to call API using any Condt
+   - else you can use componentDidMount

+---

+# shouldComponentUpdate Life Cycle Method

+1. shouldComponentUpdate() only runs when there is an Update in state or props
+2. is used to stop render a component using condition
+3. is used to boost up the effeciency of the overall application, by running or stopping render at a particular condition